backstage/backstage/docs/overview/stability-index.md

 ### [techdocs](https://github.com/backstage/backstage/tree/master/plugins/techdocs/)

-The frontend component of the TechDocs plugin, used to browser technical documentation of entities.
+The frontend component of the TechDocs plugin, used to browse technical documentation of entities.

 Stability: `1`